bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ### Create an Environment Variable

-The way we're accessing our locally run API during development may be different than how we access it in production.
-To prepare for this, we'll set an environment variable to do what we need.
+The way we’re accessing our locally run API during development may be different than how we access it in production.
+To prepare for this, we’ll set an environment variable to do what we need.

 ✏️ To generate the environment files, run: